thisismydesign/cryptofolio/README.md

       GET /:name/balances/:key/:secret/:currency
         ✓ responds with a list of balances for given exchange user including conversion pairs for and value in desired currency
 --
+      GET /:name/exchange_pairs/:from_currency/:to_currency
+        ✓ responds with a list of exchange pairs and their exchange multiplier --
       GET /
         ✓ responds with a list of exchanges
 --